LightJason/lightjason.github.io/content/tutorials/trigger.md

 ## Notes

 The ```trigger```-method allows you to control the agent from Java-side, so that your system can execute any plans inside the agent.
-You can push the trigger at any time to the agent and the agent will execute the trigger as soon as possible, except you tell the agent that the trigger should execute immediatly (see method documentation second argument).
-The agent can sleeping so in that case the trigger will discarded.
+You can push the trigger at any time to the agent and the agent will execute the trigger as soon as possible, except you tell the agent that the trigger should execute immediatly (see the second argument of the method documentation).
+The agent can sleep, so in that case the trigger will discarded.

 ## Reference Solution

 The referenced solution based on the [agentspeak-in-15min](/tutorials/agentspeak-in-fifteen-minutes) tutorial, so we extend this tutorial with trigger behaviour.
-If you struggled at some point or wish to obtain our exemplary solution with code documentation to this tutorial, you can download the archive {{< githubzip user="LightJason" repo="Examples" branch="tutorial-agent-trigger" >}} containing the source code and a executable {{< githubdownload user="LightJason" repo="Examples" branch="jar-tutorial-agent-trigger" file="myagentapp-1.0-SNAPSHOT.jar" text="Jar file" >}}.
+If you struggled at some point or wish to obtain our exemplary solution with code documentation of this tutorial, you can download the archive {{< githubzip user="LightJason" repo="Examples" branch="tutorial-agent-trigger" >}} containing the source code and a executable {{< githubdownload user="LightJason" repo="Examples" branch="jar-tutorial-agent-trigger" file="myagentapp-1.0-SNAPSHOT.jar" text="Jar file" >}}.

-We run the program with 3 agents and 4 cycles two times and get the following output, first run
+We run the program two times with 3 agents and 4 cycles and get the following output, first run

 ```commandline
 Hello World on agent   1.947.742.554